 Clearly, a new home will not stay nice if the residents cannot afford to heat it, light it and ensure that it is adequately ventilated so it is the best idea to remove these issues in the design stage.

-The focus on insulation and heat recovery is very important as is the robustness of all of the fixtures and fittings to ensure that they will not need to be maintained quite as much as something a little more delicate.
+The focus on insulation and heat loss prevention is very important as is the robustness of all of the fixtures and fittings to ensure that they will not need to be maintained quite as much as something a little more delicate.
 We also need to look at the very lowest energy consumption possible to ensure that running costs are affordable to even the smallest income.
 In order to achieve this, Passivhaus principles became very important to the final design: -

 The five basic Passivhaus design principles are: -